khuynh02/RockPaperScissors/README.md

 ## Rock Paper Scissors Game

 A simple Rock, Paper, Scissors game built with Swift and SwiftUI for iOS.
 The game allows the player to choose between Rock, Paper, or Scissors, and it randomly generates a choice for the computer.
-The result of the game is displayed with a message showing whether the player won, lost, or tied against the computer.
+The result of the game is displayed with a message showing whether the player won, lost, or tied against the computer, while updating scores.

 <img width="233" alt="Screenshot 2024-11-08 at 10 32 07 AM" src="https://github.com/user-attachments/assets/1ce84d13-638d-44d7-90a4-1b3ff2c78221">